apiiro/octokit.net/README.md

 To push to apiiro nuget package:

+צשלקשדגגש
+before running the following cmds make sure that `bin/Release/Apiiro.Octokit.*.nupkg` contains only the package that you want to push.

 ```bash
 cd Octokit
 dotnet pack --configuration Release
 dotnet nuget push bin/Release/Apiiro.Octokit.*.nupkg --source "github" --skip-duplicate --no-symbols
 ```

+notice that it require a github api-key so in case of error add the `--api-key ghp_yourGithubApiKey`

 Octokit is a client library targeting .NET Framework 4.5+ and .NET Standard 1+ and above that provides an easy way to interact with the